 Executive in Residence Dr. Ralph Boe

-Dr. Ralph J. Boe born in Staten Island, New York of immigrant parents from Norway, just retired from Beaulieu after 13 years as President and then CEO.
+Boe born was in Staten Island, N.Y. of immigrant parents from Norway, just retired from Beaulieu after 13 years as president and then CEO.
 He has over 44 years of experience in both carpet and fiber businesses.
-Boe is an experienced senior executive in management, operations, marketing/sales, and strategic planning as well as an articulate communicator.
+Boe is an experienced senior executive in management, operations, marketing/sales and strategic planning as well as an articulate communicator.

-Boe is also the Founder and first Chairman of the Carpet Industry’s consumer credit program, which grew to $600 million in revenue with profit in all but the first year.
-During his tenure in the United Kingdom, he was the Chairman of the Carpet Foundation/British Carpet Manufacturers, representing the manufacturers of the United Kingdom, and President of the European Carpet Association, representing all of Europe.
-He served on the Board of the Carpet & Rug Institute as Chairman.
+Boe is also the founder and first chairman of the Carpet Industry’s consumer credit program, which grew to $600 million in revenue with profit in all but the first year.
+During his tenure in the United Kingdom, he was the chairman of the Carpet Foundation/British Carpet Manufacturers, representing the manufacturers of the United Kingdom and president of the European Carpet Association, representing all of Europe.
+He served on the board of the Carpet and Rug Institute as chairman.

-His overall Philosophy: “No one person does it all.
+His overall philosophy is, “No one person does it all.
 It takes assembling strong team members positioned correctly and given the freedom to contribute and perform that ultimately gets results.”

-Ralph and his wonderful wife Nancy reside in Atlanta along with their daughter Kirsten, and their son Darren who lives in Florida with his wife Laura, and sons Landon and Logan.
-Together, they established The Stacey Ann Boe Foundation in memory of their daughter, Stacey, used to assist many young people in Atlanta and most recently Horses for Heroes to help rehabilitate injured military from Iraq and Afghanistan.
+Boe and his wife Nancy reside in Atlanta along with their daughter, Kirsten, and their son, Darren, who lives in Florida with his wife, Laura, and sons, Landon and Logan.
+Together, the Boes established The Stacey Ann Boe Foundation in memory of their daughter, Stacey, used to assist many young people in Atlanta and most recently Horses for Heroes to help rehabilitate injured military from Iraq and Afghanistan.